hypo69/hypo/docs/gemini/ru/explainer/src/ai/helicone/README.md

 - **Possible Errors/Improvements:**
     - **Error Handling:** The code lacks error handling.
 If the OpenAI API call fails (e.g., rate limiting, invalid API key), the program will crash.
 Adding `try...except` blocks to handle potential errors is highly recommended.
     - **Rate Limiting:**  OpenAI APIs have rate limits.
-The code should implement strategies to handle these limits, such as backoff mechanisms.
+The code should implement Startegies to handle these limits, such as backoff mechanisms.
     - **Input Validation:** Input parameters (like `prompt` and `target_language`) should be validated for correctness to prevent unexpected behavior.
     - **Logging:** More comprehensive logging (including error details and timestamps) would help debug issues.